weaviate/weaviate-io/src/pages/service/weaviate-enterprise-agreement.md

 “**_Non-Weaviate Product_**” means a third party or Customer web-based, mobile, offline or other software application that integrates with the Weaviate Product (other than third party data hosting services used by Weaviate).
 For clarity, the Weaviate Product excludes Non-Weaviate Products.

 “**_Order Form_**” means an order form, quote or other similar document that sets forth the specific Weaviate Product and pricing therefor (including in relation to overages), permitted number of users and subscription term, and that references this Agreement and is mutually executed by the parties.
-Order Form #1 is attached hereto in **Exhibit A** and is deemed mutually executed as of the Effective Date.
+Order Form #1 is attached hereto in **Exhibit B** and is deemed mutually executed as of the Effective Date.

 ---
 ### 2. **Weaviate Product**

    1. Provision of Weaviate Product.
-Subject to the terms and conditions of this Agreement, Weaviate will make the Weaviate Product available to Customer pursuant to this Agreement, the SLA attached in **Exhibit A** and the applicable Order Form, and hereby grants Customer a non-exclusive right to access and use the Weaviate Product for its internal business.
+Subject to the terms and conditions of this Agreement, Weaviate will make the Weaviate Product available to Customer pursuant to this Agreement, the SLA attached in **Exhibit B** and the applicable Order Form, and hereby grants Customer a non-exclusive right to access and use the Weaviate Product for its internal business.

    2. Data Security.
 With respect to the Serverless SaaS Offering, Weaviate will maintain a security program materially in accordance with industry standards that is designed to (i) ensure the security and integrity of Customer data uploaded by or on behalf of Customer to the Weaviate Product (“**_Customer Data_**”); (ii) protect against threats or hazards to the security or integrity of Customer Data; and (iii) prevent unauthorized access to Customer Data.  .